geonda/RIXS.phonons/docs/source/quickstart/index.md

-If you wish to alter the input inside your code just call the parameter your want to overwrite.
-(Note: input file will be overwritten when you will execute the model `model.run()`)
+If you wish to alter the input inside your code, call the parameter you want to overwrite.
+(Note: when you will execute the model  `model.run()` the input file will be overwritten)

 ```python